Mjz86/C_colon/mcc.md

 4. s:
  a signed integral, any overflow is well-defined to saturate to the min( least negative) or max value( most positive), only devision by 0 is a contract violation,is signed saturate arethmatic type ( maybe for audio processing, or just a signed integer that does not overflow).

+* note :
+ the overflow bounds ( the minimum and maximum values ) can be altered via qualiexpr tricks or just pre/post conditions, for example a saturating integer for percentage could have bounds of 0 to 100, this is an extermly valuable safety and ergonomic tool and it also helps in optimization, (e.g   an index outside 0 to 70 it is violation , int is a rating and cant be more than 5  ).

 - `std::(l/b/L/E) ((z/(z/d/u/a/o)n/d/u)s)(B/eEmM)(u)(r/n)floatN_t`: